Drug and Alcohol Rehab Brentford

 No matter how mild or severe your addiction to drugs or alcohol may be, you’ll always have treatment options to choose from.
 Firstly, we can help you decide between outpatient or inpatient treatment.

-As an outpatient, you’ll remain staying at home but will visit our rehab clinic each day to receive your addiction treatment.
-Whereas, if you choose to join our drug and alcohol rehab Brentwood as an inpatient, you’ll stay at our residential rehab throughout your addiction treatment.
+As an outpatient, you’ll remain at home but will visit our rehab clinic each day to receive your addiction treatment.
+Whereas, if you choose to join our drug and alcohol rehab Brentford as an inpatient, you’ll stay at our residential rehab throughout your addiction treatment.

 We frequently see more effective rehabilitations with inpatient treatment as you’re removed from the negative influences and distractions of daily life, whilst benefiting from a motivational environment.
 However, the choice is yours and one treatment option may work better for you depending on the severity of your addiction or on your personal circumstances.